 We’re collaborating with local partners around the globe, supporting them to start parenting groups in their communities.
 In this space, we are breaking down gender norms by engaging with both mothers and fathers, supporting fathers to be emotionally and practically engaged in their child’s upbringing and ensuring mothers have access to the tools and education they need to end the cycle that disadvantages girls from birth.

 Through these parenting groups, women receive breastfeeding support and parents learn about the importance of nutrition and food hygiene.
 They receive information on milestones so they can track their child’s progress and they learn how to engage in stimulating care and play for their child’s brain development.

 Sushma is a mother of two young daughters.
 She lives in Rajasthan, India, a state where four out of ten children are underweight.
 “Every mother wants her children to be healthy, happy and active.
 She wants to see them playing, learning and growing.
 But this was a distant dream for me,” says Sushma.
 “I was not aware of what and how to feed my children, so they grew weak, got tired easily and were unable to focus.”

 We have been working in Sushma’s village, delivering nutritional information and water, sanitation and hygiene training to improve the health and development of children during their early childhood.
 Since taking part in training, Sushma has taken her daughters to a malnutrition treatment centre and the information she was given has been invaluable.
 “I followed all the advice and since then, both my daughters have blossomed” she says.
 “They are now very active!
 I am happy, as after all, healthy children are every mother’s wish.”

 Every child deserves to have the best possible start in life, regardless of their gender.
-Find out how you can support children during their first 1000 days here.
+Donate to our work today and help us support children during their first 1000 days.